PyBotDevs/.github/profile/README.md

 ## About us...→

 ### Who are we?
-We are the development team that codes in Python.
+We are a development team, we code in Python.

 ### What do we do?
 We create different type of Discord bots, including moderating, economy, and more.
 Feel free to submit your ideas via head members' Discord!